econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 The incorporation of realistic descriptions of these complexities makes computation of the mathematically optimal solution to the consumer's astonishingly difficult.
 It is more difficult than, say, the calculation of optimal trajectories for spacecraft, and perhaps comparable to the complexity of figuring out how to drive a car roughly as well as a human (another problem where adequate computational solutions have only recently become available).
 The remarkable advance of computational power has now finally made it possible to compute a credible answer to the question "what saving and portfolio choices are truly mathematically optimal?" in a context where the key complexities are properly represented.

-%% MNW: I can't overstate the extent to which I disagree with the above paragraph.
-Solving a lifecycle micro model with some combination of those features is *nowhere near* the level of complexity and computational burden as flying a spacecraft.
-I am sure of this because *I program those models on my own*, and get them done in quite finite time.
-NASA employs *large teams* of programmers to launch spacecraft, as do companies who develop automated driving systems.
-This comparison makes you sound non-credible.

 ### Survey Data on Expectations and Preferences